 Systems to ensure that the Ordering Contracting Officer (OCO) has the required Delegation of Procurement Authority (DPA).
 The MetTel EIS Portal, our proprietary web-based Business Support System (BSS), automates the ordering process.
-Our ordering lifecycle, shown in Exhibit 1.1.1-1, provides an enhanced, secure network infrastructure, a common, centralized database platform features, the Government can quickly and easily order services,
+Our ordering lifecycle, shown in Exhibit 1.1.1-1, provides an enhanced, secure network infrastructure, a common, centralized database platform,